 Computers and Laptops

 The Library has 21 PCs and 13 iMacs for student use, plus 6 laptops available for 4-hour checkout from the Circulation Desk.
+Students can log in with their Creighton netID.
 All library computers offer Internet access and have Microsoft Office.
 In addition, the workstations have software for video, audio, and raster & vector graphics editing.
-Students can log in with their Creighton netID.
+Two workstations (#4 and #22) are also equipped with SAS and SPSS software.

 Multimedia Creation Stations